1214658495/my-wiki-test/docs/3_1_GMSL2&3 Camera Grabber/Getting Started/CCG3-8H.md

 #### Follow the steps below to install the product:

-1. Connect the GMSL camera to the CCG3-8H board using the coaxial cable
+1. Connect the GMSL camera to the CCG3-8H using the coaxial cable
-2. Insert the CCG3-8H board into the PCIe slot of the host computer
+2. Insert the CCG3-8H into the PCIe slot of the host computer
-3. Connect the power supply to the CCG3-8H board
+3. Connect the power supply to the CCG3-8H
 4. Power on the system

 <div style={{textAlign: 'center', position: 'relative', width: '95%', paddingBottom: '56.25%', marginBottom: '20px'}}>